Paul Devoe

 Paul Gilbert Devoe III (born August 31, 1963) is an American convicted spree killer and mass murderer responsible for six murders committed in Texas and Pennsylvania.
 Devoe reportedly committed the murders over a two-day period in August 2007 due to his then girlfriend putting up a restraining order on him.
 Devoe first killed 41-year-old Michael Allred at a local bar in Marble Falls, Texas, before he went to his ex-girlfriend Paula Griffith's house in Jonestown, Texas, where he shot and killed Griffith and her teenage daughter Haylie Faulkner, as well as Griffith's boyfriend Jay Feltner and Faulkner's friend Danielle Hensley.
 Devoe fled to Pennsylvania, where he murdered 81-year-old Betty Jane Dehart.
-Devoe was eventually arrested in New York and sent back to Texas, where he was convicted of murdering two of the victims (Faulkner and Hensley) and sentenced to death on October 8, 2009.
+Devoe was eventually arrested in New York and sent back to Texas, where he was convicted of capital murder and sentenced to death on October 8, 2009.
 Devoe is currently on death row at the Allan B. Polunsky Unit, awaiting his execution.

 Personal life

 Paul Gilbert Devoe III was born in the state of New York on August 31, 1963.
-Devoe's parents divorced when he was two, and he never knew his birth father, and his mother remarried.
-Devoe, who grew up in Long Island, dropped out of school at the ninth grade, and during his early adolescent years, Devoe began to consume alcohol at a frequent rate, and he was said to have exhibited violent outbursts around this age.
-Devoe also had a history of abusing his girlfriends from past relationships back in Long Island.
+Devoe's parents divorced when he was two; he never knew his birth father, and his mother remarried.
+Devoe, who grew up in Long Island, dropped out of school at the ninth grade, and during his early adolescent years, Devoe began to consume alcohol frequently, and he was said to have exhibited violent outbursts around this age.
+Devoe also had a history of abusing his girlfriends.

-When Devoe was in his 20s, he fired a shotgun at group of teenagers in midst of their drinking session and even looped a telephone cord around his mother's neck.
+When Devoe was in his 20s, he fired a shotgun at group of teenagers in midst of a drinking session and even looped a telephone cord around his mother's neck.
 This led to his mother applying for a protective order against him.
-Between 1980 to 2002, Devoe had several run-ins with the law in New York and frequently went in and out of prison, including five convictions for driving under influence, as well as criminal trespassing, aggravated harassment and petit larceny.
+Between 1980 and 2002, Devoe had several run-ins with the law in New York and was frequently in and out of prison, including five convictions for driving under influence, as well as criminal trespassing, aggravated harassment and petit larceny.

-During this 22-year period, Devoe had four children as a result of multiple relationships, all of which ended as a result of Devoe severely abusing these women while he was drunk.
+During this 22-year period, Devoe had four children from multiple relationships, all of which ended as a result of Devoe severely abusing the women while he was drunk.
 In 2005, Devoe relocated to Texas and settled in Hill County, but he continued to abuse alcohol and abuse the women he was dating and cohabiting with.